 Figure 3A.
 Experiment 2 Trial Structure.
 At the beginning of each trial an image of the partner’s player number was displayed, which was either the same (Fixed Partner Condition) or different (Variable Partners Condition) on every trial.
 Next, two boxes (coloured in green and blue respectively) containing payoff options appeared on the screen, and the participant waited for a fixed duration of 4000 ms while the partner ostensibly selected one of these two boxes.
 Crucially, participants were led to believe that one of the options presented to the partner was a more or less tempting alternative option.
-Participants then chose whether to cooperate (i.e. to select the blue or green box) if they trusted that their partner had previously chosen this same option, or to exit (i.e. to select the alternative option, in orange) if they did not trust their partner to have chosen the mutually beneficial option.
+Participants then chose whether to trust (i.e. to select the blue or green box) if they expected that their partner had previously chosen this same option, or to exit (i.e. to select the alternative option, in orange) if they did not trust their partner to have chosen the mutually beneficial option.
 Participants’ alternative options always entailed a lower reward.

 Payoffs if participant chooses alternative option